runNlearn/jax/README.md

-# Learn How to use JAX
+# Learn How to Use JAX
 ---
 These codes are duplicated from official JAX tutorials.